AjayKumarR/wicketsecurityfortress/README.txt

 # Instructions for installing Fortress
 ###################################################################################
 1. Download Fortress Quickstart package for Linux from here: http://iamfortress.org/download
 2. Follow steps in README-QUICKSTART.html to install OpenLDAP, Tomcat, & Commander.
-Tomcat uses Fortress Realm (called Sentry) for container security.
+Note: Tomcat uses Fortress Realm (called Sentry) for container security which is installed during these steps.

+from FORTRESS_HOME of Quickstart package:
+a. sudo ./b.sh init-slapd
+b. ./b.sh install-commander-demo

-3. Run the demo policy load.
+3. Run the fortress demo policy load.
 This is necessary to load test users, roles and permissions to LDAP
+Note: The fortress demo policy is here: https://github.com/shawnmckinney/wicketsecurityfortress/demo-fortressproject-users.xml
 a. copy demo-fortressproject-users.xml TO FORTRESS/ldap/setup
 b. from FORTRESS root run this command:
 ./b.sh admin -Dparam1=ldap/setup/demo-fortressproject-users.xml